In this article, we will be showcasing our best paddle boards for dogs of all shapes and sizes.

 - “Military Grade” usually means single layer PVC.
 While you can use these for dogs, they won’t last as long and won’t be made with as much quality as fusion/ double/ triple layered PVC.
 Dog nails are also more of a hazard for this type of material.

 Another good way to tell if the company has confidence in its paddle boards is by looking at the warranty information.
 Warranties I look for will be around 2 years against defective materials.
-Some paddle board companies like iRocker or even Red Paddle have warranties of 3 and 5 years respectively for their boards.
+Some paddle board companies like iRocker or even Sea Gods have warranties of 3 and 5 years respectively for their boards.

 Also take a look at customer reviews on other sites such as Amazon, the brand’s Facebook page, or Trust Pilot.
 All the reviews from these have to be posted.
 As opposed to on the brands Ecommerce website where bad reviews can be left out.